Aam aur chane ka achaar or mango chickpea pickle is yummy! Totally delish!

 - ⅛ cup red chilly powder lal mirch,Can adjust as per taste

 - 1-¼ cup mustard oil more required if not using vinegar.

 - ¼ cup vinegar optional,only if the mangoes are not that sour.

 - Wash the chickpeas and keep it aside to dry

 - Wash and clean the mangoes, grate them(without peeling)

 - Mix the chickpeas,grated mango and Salt.

 - Cover it and keep it aside for 6-8 hours in sun.

 - This will help release water from the grated mangoes , that will be absorbed by the chickpeas.

-- Mix all spices along with fennel, fenugreek seeds with oil,vinegar and mango-chickpea mixture.
+- Mix all spices along with fennel, fenugreek seeds,spices with oil and,vinegar

 - Store this in a cool dry place.